kissmetrics/km-support/_posts/2012-10-19-tracking-email.md

 2. The person **opens** the email.
 3. The person **clicks through** the email to get to your website.

-If you use [Mailchimp][mailchimp], please familiarize yourself on how we fetch this information from Mailchimp.
-If you do not use Mailchimp, here are some ways to measure each action.
+If you use Mailchimp, take a look at our [Mailchimp][mailchimp] integration.
+If you do not use Mailchimp, here are some ways to track emails using our APIs.

 ## 1. Tracking Email Sends/Receives